Gradle’s dependency management engine is variant aware.

 Variant attribute matching

-Gradle performs variant aware selection by matching the attributes requested by the consumer against attributes defined by the producer.
-The selection algorithm is detailed in another section.
+Gradle performs variant-aware selection by matching the attributes specified by the consumer with those defined by the producer.
+The details of this process are covered in the section below.

 A simple example